enhancedlib/enhanced/README.md

 ### Q: Is this software free?

 A: Yes, this software is free and open source.
-However, use of this software must abide by [the License (MIT License with "Fairness" Exception)](LICENSE), otherwise, you may not use this software.
+However, use of this software must abide by [the License (MIT License with the Distribution Exception)](LICENSE), otherwise, you may not use this software.

 ## About the Author